Photo: Tony Harrington

 Resorts' response and changes for the 2023 season

-Despite concerns about the impact of El Niño, resorts have made various upgrades, looking forward to the new 2023 season, with the COVID-19 pandemic now largely over.
-For example, Commercial Fields in New Zealand announced the following changes and advancements for the 2023 season.
+Despite concerns about the impact of El Niño, resorts have largely emerged from the pandemic and are looking forward to the new 2023 season, making various upgrades.
+For example, Commercial Field in New Zealand has published the following "CHANGES" for the 2023 season:

-In the Southern Hemisphere, the impact or shadow of the COVID-19 pandemic is virtually gone.
-Even on resort websites, the word "COVID-19" (novel coronavirus) is barely visible.
-However, resorts appear to be busy expanding various services to attract visitors and make up for the gaps they've missed over the past three years.
+In the Southern Hemisphere, it can be said that the impact and shadow of the pandemic have almost disappeared.
+Looking at resort websites, the words "COVID-19" (coronavirus) are hardly found.
+However, it seems that they are leaving no stone unturned in expanding various services to attract guests and make up for the past three years.

 Mt.
 Hutt 2023 (Improvements)